Program_Bachelor of Kinesiology

 Year 2

-These costs are an estimate of tuition and fees based on the recommended course load per year.
+These costs are an estimate of tuition based on the recommended course load per year; additional fees apply.

-For tuition costs for Year 3 and 4, visit the University of Alberta tuition.
+For Year 3 & 4 tuition costs, visit the University of Alberta.

 Program Content